One of the most important yet neglected skills in today’s workplace is note taking.

-1) Things that doesn’t get written down often doesn’t get done.
+1) Things that are not written down often are left undone.

 2) Our human minds are limited in capacity (especially as we age).

-3) Writing helps to clarify one’s thoughts and to improve the logical sequencing of disparate ideas, suggestions and inputs.
+3) Writing helps us to clarify our thoughts and to improve the logical sequencing of disparate ideas, suggestions and inputs.

-4) The pen/keyboard is often mightier than the sword, and whoever influences what’s written often determines the outcomes of key decisions.
+4) The pen/keyboard is often mightier than the sword.
+Whosoever can influence what’s written often determines the outcomes of key decisions.

 5) Secretaries of meeting wield a lot more power on how things are shaped and run than they are often given credit for.

 6) Writing something down and communicating it to all parties in a meeting can sometimes protect you.
-It is harder to dispute what’s written down than what’s said aka the power of black and white.
+It is harder to dispute what’s written down than what’s said.
+A hundred words written in black and white is far superior to a million words which are spoken but not heard.

 Of course, writing good notes doesn’t necessarily mean taking everything down verbatim.
 Rather, it should follow these steps: